Every paper submitted to the journal is first checked with iThenticate plagiarism screening software.

 Where plagiarism is detected, the submitted manuscript is returned to the author and no further submission is allowed for that issue of the journal.
+This policy is strictly enforced.

 10 main forms of plagiarism deemed unacceptable in submissions (Turnitin 2015)